iterative/dvc.org/static/docs/commands-reference/commit.md

   change in the pipeline result. `dvc commit` can help to avoid rerunning the pipeline in these cases by forcing the update of the DVC files.

-The last two use cases are **not recommended**, and are essentially force update the DVC files and save data to cache.
+The last two use cases are **not recommended**, and essentially force update the DVC files and save data to cache.
 They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases - you commit any data your want.
 Let's take a look at what is happening in the fist scenario closely:

 Normally DVC commands like `dvc add`, `dvc repro` or `dvc run`, commit the data to the DVC cache as the last step.
 What _commit_ means is that DVC: